Atervirens/Schoolwork-Python-Stuff/AQA CS AS Notes.md

 ##### Check Digit:
 + Works by adding an extra digit in front of or before the whole data value.
++ An example of check digit is barcodes, both Universal Product Code (UPC) and International Standard Book Number (ISBN).

 + Note, these error checkers are not full proof.